The banded killifish is an amazing freshwater species of killifish, and it is primarily found inhabiting North America’s freshwaters.

 The banded killifish makes up a fantastic aquarium fish that enchants most fishkeeping enthusiasts all over the world.

 If you are a beginner, if you can spend time reading and researching their proper care, you can go for them to have in your tank.
-Otherwise, a year of experience dealing with small freshwater fishes is necessary for keeping this fish.
+Otherwise, a year of experience dealing with small freshwater fish is necessary for keeping this fish.

 Banded Killifish Size